burgholzer/personal-webpage/content/authors/admin/_index.md

 first_name: Lukas
 email: lukas.burgholzer@tum.de
 ---
-Lukas Burgholzer is a postdoctoral researcher at the Technical University of Munich's Chair for Design Automation.
-He received his PhD from JKU Linz in Austria under the supervision of Prof. Dr. Robert Wille.
-He is developing design automation tools and software for quantum computing.
-Specifically, his research mainly focuses on classical simulation, compilation, and verification of quantum circuits.
+Lukas Burgholzer works as a research scientist at the Technical University of Munich in the Chair for Design Automation of Prof. Wille and as CTO of the Munich Quantum Software Company.
+He received his PhD from JKU Linz, Austria, in 2023 working as part of the Institute for Integrated Circuits.
+His research focuses on design automation tools and software for quantum computing.
+In these areas, he has published more than 60 papers in international conferences and journals.
+He is the chief developer of the Munich Quantum Toolkit (MQT) as well as one of the technical leads of the Munich Quantum Software Stack (MQSS) project.
+For his research, he was awarded the EDAA Outstanding Dissertation Award, the Heinz Zemanek Prize, and more.